ey-charles/ey-charles/README.md

 ## Hi 👋🏼, I'm Carlos! 👷💻

-I'm passionate about technology, and the way it helps us work better, faster, and smarter.
+I'm passionate about technology, and the way it helps people work better, faster, and smarter.
-Currently looking for opoortunities to help businesses develop better products and experiences through web technologies.
+Currently looking for opportunities to help businesses develop better products and experiences through web technologies.
 Get in touch at: 📧 carlos.castillo@hey.com

 ### ⚡️Quick facts